 In addition to this, male chlamydia patients are also more likely to experience rheumatological conditions, conjunctivitis, urethritis (inflammation of the urethra) and reactive arthritis.

 Early testing and treatment of chlamydia is key.
 If you've recently had unprotected sex with a new partner, with someone you suspect may be infected or if you just haven't been tested for STIs in a while, you should get tested.
 You can do this at your local GP or GUM clinic, (you are entitled to a chlamydia test even if you aren't displaying any observable symptoms).
-Alternatively, you can order a chlamydia test kit from us and take your test at home and further chlamydia treatment if required.
+Alternatively, you can order a chlamydia test kit from us and take your test at home.
 Because chlamydia is highly prevalent among 16 to 25 year olds, chlamydia tests are now offered at most youth clubs and universities too.

 You will need to provide a urine sample; you may need to refrain from passing urine for about two hours leading up to the test to get an accurate result.
 If you have been engaging in oral or anal sex and are experiencing symptoms, you need to visit your GP for a swab of your rectrum or throat.
 Your sample will be sent to a laboratory for analysis and you will be contacted with the result within a few days.
 If you don't have much time or would prefer a home test you can order a chlamydia test kit from us and have it delivered to your UK address within 48 hours.

-If you test positive, the chlamydia treatment you may be prescribed is a single dose of antibiotic (such as azithromycin) or an alternative one if you are allergic to the standard antibiotic.
+Chlamydia in men is easy to treat.
+If you test positive for chlamydia, you may be prescribed a single dose of antibiotic (such as Azithromycin) or an alternative one if you are allergic to the standard antibiotic.
 It is very important that you contact all previous partners and make them aware that they, too, may have contracted chlamydia.
 If you have been diagnosed with chlamydia, you can order your treatment online from our discreet service and have it delivered.

 To lower your risk of contracting or passing on chlamydia, it's highly important that you: